 In classic project management, the project manager will manage all project activities according to a detailed schedule that shows all the individual tasks, assigned resources, and duration.
-The project team will regularly hold meetings to review progress and discuss any issues that the project manager may need to escalate to the steering committee.
+They will also schedule a regular project team meeting to review the project's progress against the schedule and note any impediment to be escalated to the steering committee for resolution.